reifjulian/wyoung/README.md

 `wyoung` is not an official Stata command.
 It is a free contribution to the research community.
 You may cite it as:

 Jones, D., D. Molitor, and J. Reif.
-2018.
 "What Do Workplace Wellness Programs Do?
-Evidence from the Illinois Workplace Wellness Study." *National Bureau of Economic Research Working Paper No. 24229*.
+Evidence from the Illinois Workplace Wellness Study." *The Quarterly Journal of Economics*, November 2019, 134(4): 1747-1791.